cabfile/cabbr/README.md

 ; 5.5125 = 8000 -> 44100
 ; 1.378125 = 8000 -> 11025, 32000 -> 44100
 upscale=1
-; values higher than 0 enable resampling (make sure to install the wave-resampler package), this is the target sample rate (upscale is not ignored) resample=0
+; values higher than 0 enable resampling, this is the target sample rate (upscale is not ignored) resample=0
 ; can be either point, linear, cubic or sinc (point is generally the best, for sine waves and such use linear) resampleMethod=point
 ; the amount of bits in the result, currently only 8 and 16 are supported (16 is slightly broken) bits=8

 [Advanced]
 ; alternative length constant (based on the t value itself), seconds is ignored if not 0 tLength=0
-; the amount of workers that will be working simultaneously (to speed up the process), set to 1 for expressions with a reverb function (or those that dont use t) workers=1
+; the amount of workers that will be working simultaneously (to speed up the process), set to 1 for expressions with a reverb function (or those that dont use a fake t).
+Set to "max" to use the number of CPU cores availible workers=1
+; Whether to enforce automatic stereo detection.
+Mainly added for the renderer discord bot to avoid silence.
+Turn this on if you don't want to worry about a stereo track or not autoStereo=1

 [Misc]
 ; 0.1 - report every 10th second, 1 - report every second, 2 - report every half second, etc
 reportEvery=0.1